Warriors vs. Thunder odds, prediction, spread, time: 2026 NBA picks for Saturday, March 7 from proven model

 How to make Thunder vs. Warriors picks

-So who wins Thunder vs. Warriors, and which side of the spread hits more than 60% of the time?
+So who wins Thunder vs. Warriors, and which side of the spread hits nearly 70% of the time?
 Visit SportsLine now to see which side of the Warriors vs. Thunder spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.